Free Shipping on orders over $3,000.

 What are the advantages and disadvantages of a G-shaped kitchen?

 G-shaped kitchens are beneficial to homeowners who enjoy cooking and entertaining.
 With four sides of counters and cabinet space, this layout maximizes work areas and storage.
+However, this layout may not be quite as functional if you’re working with a tiny kitchen.
+The four sides may interrupt traffic flow and cause your space to feel cramped and inefficient.

 More Kitchen Layouts